osama-alani/Stroke-prediction/README.md

 You can run the model to see the result of our data that we upload

-or you can run the model with your oun data, by uploading your data and read it in this cell
+or you can run the model with your own data, by uploading your data and read it in this cell

 ![image](https://github.com/osama-alani/Stroke-prediction/assets/133378136/d54ccb64-6eaa-45af-9254-91f0c9248299)